falabrasil/ufpalign/docker/simulation/README.md

-# Docker for simulation :whale:
+# Docker for running simulations :whale:

 In order to build this image, you gotta download HTK source from the website
 first: https://htk.eng.cam.ac.uk/.
-Place the file `HTK-3.4.1.tar.gz` from the last stable release in this very dir, then.
+Place the file `HTK-3.4.1.tar.gz` from the last stable release in this root dir of this repo, then.

 The image is based on
 [Continuum IO's image for Miniconda 3](https://hub.docker.com/r/continuumio/miniconda3),